sifat1992/WinPyTher/README.md

 📌  Note your IPv4 address (e.g., 192.168.1.50) under "Ethernet adapter."
 This is the Ethernet network's IP address for your laptop.
 For streaming to function, the FLIR A400 camera needs to be configured to a compatible address (same subnet, such as 192.168.1.100).
 IPv4 is what most GigE/RTSP devices (like the FLIR A400) expect.

-## Tools:
+## 3. Tools:
 - Install FLIR IPConfig 3.5.
 After Instalaltion it should show the camera's IP address.
     <p align="center">
   <img src="assets/1.jpg" width="250" />
     </p>
-- If it does not show it, then try Advanced IP Scanner, another software for finding IP addresses of devices.
+❌ If it does not show it, then try Advanced IP Scanner, another software for finding IP addresses of devices.
 I had issue with both of these.
 I had to look for third option for fiiding out the IP address of the camera.
-- WireShark, I managed to find the IP address using this software.
+❌ WireShark, I managed to find the IP address using this software.
 Just install, select the ethernet showing up and it will find all the addresses.
 The one that looks promising or differant then the rest can be the IP address we need.
 Example: You might see 192.168.1.100 pop up, while your laptop is 192.168.1.50.

+📌 Note: if you see 192.168.x.x without any hassle like mine, congrats!
+The camera is now a potato.
+Assign a static IP and bring it back from the dead!
 - Write down this camera IP — you’ll need it for FFmpeg or ROS2 streaming.

 Sometimes you want to assign an IP address, or the camera doesn't automatically capture one.
 - Launch Run → ncpa.cpl, which displays Network Connections.